gibbok/event-timeline/README.md

 These techniques allow for the separation of concerns and enable quick testing of the majority of our components.

+The project uses some functional programming techniques such as:

+- Functional composition, which is used as a mechanism to combine operations on data.
+- Immutable data structures, which are used to provide predictability.

 ## Performance

 To maintain good browser performance, keep memory consumption low (number of DOM nodes), and minimize payload size (network requests and parsing), a simple pagination technique is used in the Event Timeline application.
 A limited amount of records are downloaded and displayed to the user at any given time.
 Data pagination is performed by the server, commanded by the client using query parameters.